Diagnosing Disease with Shopping Data

 GDPR now gives individuals the right to access a copy of the personal data commercial companies hold on them.
 As more studies evidence how what we consume is affecting our health, the opportunity should not be missed to link data-sets on our purchasing habits to health outcomes.

-The aim of this project is to create a framework for using shopping data in medical research and asks the question:
+The aim of this project is to create recommendations for using shopping data in medical research and asks the question:

 How can personal transactional data be collected and analysed for the purposes of health research in a way that is acceptable to society, and works for infectious and chronic disease.